valy8851/github.io/Slak/07_Apuleius.md

-# CHAPTER VII APULEIUS OF MADAURA
+# Chapter VII APULEIUS OF MADAURA

 ## I. Life and Works